LADI/jack-audio-connection-kit-docs/Q_difference_jack1_jack2.md

 * Jack 1 uses less RAM than Jack 2.
 * SMP support is not always as valuable as you would think.
 If your applications are chained INPUT --> A --> B --> C --> OUTPUT, then it will _not_ be able to utilize multiple processors.
 However, if you applications are independently generating audio to the OUTPUT, that is when "parallel" sub-graph exist in the global graph, then they can be.
 * Jack 2 allocates 2 threads on the client side, one for real-time computation (the one that calls the "Process" callback) and one to handle all non real-time notifications (server context changes).
 Jack 1 only use 1 thread for real-time computation and notification handling.
+* Jack 2 uses a large, fixed sized buffer for MIDI; Jack 1 defaults to a smaller size but allows the size to be set at run time.